zeessyed/AWS-Lab/natgw-bastin-hist.md

 now do ssh -i <specify_the_key_pair> ec2-user@put_private_ip_address
 You can connect

-> Can I ping any other server in this jump server (idealy no)
+> Can I ping any other server from this jump server (idealy no)

 ## How do I ping other host at private subnet (private instance)
 To do this we need VPC router where we configure to allow inbound and out bound rules